Trisha-dot/Customer_Segmentation_Using_DEC/README.md

-# 🧠 Customer Segmentation using Deep Embedded Clustering (DEC)
+# Title: Customer Segmentation using Deep Embedded Clustering (DEC)

 This repository provides a detailed overview of our final year B.Tech project focused on customer segmentation using a novel machine learning approach — Deep Embedded Clustering (DEC).
 This technique is capable of automatically identifying meaningful groups of customers based on purchasing behavior using both feature learning and clustering.